Nebraska Spousal Support Calculator

 Grounds for Modification

-A material and substantial change in circumstances
+Material and substantial change in circumstances (Scott v.
+Scott, 2025)

-Remarriage of the recipient spouse
+Remarriage of the recipient spouse (automatic termination)

-Payor's retirement at a reasonable age
+Payor's retirement at a reasonable age (White v.
+White, 2025)

 Important Considerations

-Modifications are not retroactive - they only apply from the filing date forward.
+Modifications are not retroactive - they apply from filing date forward

-Never stop paying maintenance without court approval - you risk contempt charges.
+Never stop paying maintenance without court approval

 Nebraska Spousal Maintenance FAQs